illinoistech-itm/jhajek/itmd-521/assignment-02/Readme.md

 - Demonstrate the knowledge of constructing end-to-end DataFrame and Dataset Spark applications
 - Demonstrate working code and knowledge of statistics
+- Understand and utilize Pyspark and Spark Scala API Documentation

 ## Assignment Setup